Please note: The Title IX policy was revised on August 1, 2024.

 Quinnipiac University is committed to providing an environment free from gender-based discrimination and harassment.
 Consistent with its commitment to addressing gender-based misconduct, the university complies with Title IX of the Education Amendments of 1972, which prohibits discrimination on the basis of sex in educational programs or activities that receive federal financial assistance.
 As such, Quinnipiac University is dedicated to fostering a healthy and safe environment in which members of the community can realize their full potential in an educational, working and living environment free from all forms of gender or sex discrimination and sexual misconduct.

 Quinnipiac seeks to ensure that no student, faculty or staff member is excluded from participation in or denied the benefits of any university program or activity on the basis of sex.
 This includes all university activities, including, without limitation, academic, athletic, campus life, residential life programs and all aspects of employment.
 Students, faculty or staff who believe they have been subjected to or witnessed gender-based misconduct are encouraged to report these incidents.
-As discussed below, faculty, administration, athletic, human resources, public safety and student affairs staff are considered responsible employees under Title IX and are required to immediately report any incidents of sexual violence they observe.
-Upon receiving a report, the university will respond promptly, equitably and thoroughly.
+As discussed below, faculty, administration, athletic, human resources, public safety and student affairs staff are considered responsible employees under Title IX and are required to immediately report any incidents they observe or learn of that may violate the University’s Title IX Policy.
+Additionally all staff regardless of role or position are encouraged to report.
+Upon receiving a report, the university will respond promptly, equitably, and thoroughly.
 In addition, the university will take steps to prevent the recurrence of the misconduct and correct its effects, if appropriate.

-Specifically with respect to athletics, the university is committed to the equitable treatment of male and female student-athletes.
-This includes, but is not limited to, equitable allocation of athletic participation opportunities, scholarships and benefits.
+Specifically with respect to athletics, the university is committed to the equitable treatment of all student-athletes.
+This includes, but is not limited to, equitable allocation of athletic participation opportunities, scholarships, and benefits.
 The contact person in Athletics for Title IX inquiries is Sarah Fraser, deputy athletic director.

-Prohibitions against discrimination and harassment do not extend to statements and written materials that are germane to the classroom or academic course of study.
+Prohibitions against discrimination and harassment may not encompass statements and materials that are germane to the classroom or academic course of study.

 When a respondent is found to have violated this policy, serious sanctions will be used to reasonably ensure that such actions are never repeated and steps will be taken to correct any discriminatory effects to the extent possible.
 This policy has been developed to reaffirm these principles and to provide recourse for those individuals whose rights have been violated.
 This policy is intended to define community expectations and to establish a mechanism for determining when those expectations have been violated.

-This policy is lengthy and detailed because the university takes these issues and its legal obligations very seriously.
-Any Quinnipiac community member who has questions about the policy or the grievance procedures should seek clarification from the university’s Title IX coordinator.
+Any Quinnipiac community member who has questions about the policy or the grievance procedures should contact the university’s Title IX coordinator.

 Notice of the Title IX Coordinator